Adrian Peterson: Legal issues

 In 2018, DeAngelo Vehicle Sales LLC, a Pennsylvania loan company, sued Peterson after he defaulted on a 2016 loan and failed to make the full payment of $5.2 million by March 1, 2017.
 In 2019, Peterson reached a settlement agreement.
 In January 2021, Peterson was ordered by a New York State Supreme Court judge to pay DeAngelo Vehicle Sales LLC $8.3 million after Peterson defaulted on the settlement.
 In February 2024, court records were made public that Peterson had not paid any of the $8.3 million owed and that some of his personal assets had been forcibly seized.
 TexMax Auctions showed many of Peterson's assets up for sale, including his NFL Offensive Rookie of the Year and NFL MVP trophies.

 On February 13, 2022, Peterson was arrested by the Los Angeles Airport Police for a domestic violence incident with his wife, Ashley, on a Los Angeles International Airport flight to Houston, Texas.
 Due to the incident, the plane was forced to return to the airport gate and Peterson was removed from the plane.
 The same day, Peterson posted a $50,000 bond and was released from Los Angeles Airport Police's custody.
 Days later, Peterson's wife made a statement that at no point during the flight did Peterson strike or hit her but that they had had a verbal argument.
 The Los Angeles District Attorney's office stated the domestic violence charge against Peterson would be dropped.

-In the early morning of April 25, 2025, the day after the 2025 NFL draft began, Peterson was arrested in the Minneapolis for a fourth-degree driving while intoxicated charge and booked into jail.
+In the early morning of April 25, 2025, the day after the 2025 NFL draft began, Peterson was arrested in Minneapolis for a fourth-degree driving while intoxicated charge and booked into jail.
 He was traveling 83 mph in a 55 mph zone and allegedly had a blood-alcohol content of .14.
 He had been at the Minnesota Vikings draft party.
 He would be released from a Hennepin County jail after posting a $4,000 bond.

 On October 26, 2025, Peterson was arrested in Sugar Land, Texas on DWI and gun charges.
-This would be Peterson's second.
-As of October 27, 2025, Peterson remains jailed.
+This was Peterson's second DUI arrest.
+He was jailed before being released on a $3,000 bond.